Trauma focused cognitive behavioral therapy: Phase 1: Stabilization

 Relaxation.
-The child is given skills that inform relaxation in order to cope with their stress responses.
-The caregivers are then educated on the child’s techniques.
+The child and caregiver are educated on skills that inform relaxation in order to cope with their stress responses.
+Some examples of techniques taught are progressive muscle relaxation, paced breathing, or guided visualization.

 Affective Expression and Regulation.
-This component assists the child in becoming more comfortable with the expression of feelings and thoughts, so that they may practice and develop skills in order to manage their stress response.
-The caregivers are educated on these skills.
+This component assists the child in becoming more comfortable or knowledgeable regarding the expression of feelings and thoughts, so that they may practice and develop skills in order to manage their stress response.
+The caregivers are educated on these skills and encouraged to practice using the emotion-language taught in session when trauma reminders are brought up at home.